 Feb.
 11 — CN stops transport between Prince George, B.C., and Prince Rupert, B.C., because of a blockade near Hazelton, B.C.
 The company says it has halted more than 150 freight trains since blockades started on Feb.
 6.

 Feb.
 12 — The Manitoba government says it may seek a court injunction to end a blockade on a rail line west of Winnipeg, but CN obtains its own court order.
-The RCMP also formally end enforcement operations in a region of northern B.C. that's at the centre of the pipeline dispute.
 Two hereditary Wet'suwet'en chiefs start a constitutional challenge of fossil fuel projects, as Prime Minister Justin Trudeau calls for demonstrators across the country to observe the rule of law.

 Feb.
 13 — CN shuts down its operations in Eastern Canada.
 The railway says blockades have ended in Manitoba and may come down soon in British Columbia, but the orders of a court in Ontario have yet to be enforced and continue to be ignored.